Kediri kingdom: Panjalu

-In the beginning, the name Pañjalu was used more often than the name Kediri.
+In the beginning, the name "pañjalu" (pangjalu) was used more often than the name Kediri.
 This can be found in the inscriptions published by the kings of Panjalu.
-In fact, the name Panjalu is also known as Pu-chia-lung in the Chinese chronicle entitled Ling wai tai ta (1178).
+The name Panjalu is also known as Pu-chia-lung in the Chinese chronicle entitled Ling wai tai ta (1178).

-There are three types of land that were used by the community in the past when building settlements and other things.
+Three types of land were used by the community in the past when building settlements and other things.
 The first is called Anupa, and it is land that has fertile soil, is close to springs, and allows various kinds of seeds to grow well if planted there.
-The second is called Sadarana, and it is land which in some areas is fertile and in others less fertile.
+The second is called Sadarana, and it is land that in some areas is fertile and in others less fertile.
 The third is called Janggala, and it is infertile land or wilderness.